krisheswaran/krisheswaran.github.io/index.md

 My name is Krish Eswaran.
-I am a senior staff software engineer in [Google Research](https://research.google/people/krish-eswaran/) and lead multiple teams focused on applying artificial intelligence to solve real-world problems, some of which has been published in the [_Nature_ family](https://www.nature.com/articles/s41598-021-93967-2) and health-focused journals.
+I am a senior staff software engineer in [Google Research](https://research.google/people/krish-eswaran/) and lead multiple teams focused on applying artificial intelligence to solve real-world problems, some of which have been published in the [_Nature_ family](https://www.nature.com/articles/s41598-021-93967-2) and health-focused journals.
 Here is a [recent talk](https://www.youtube.com/watch?v=nYSOl1TEXvk) about our group's work in multimodal medical AI.
 We have also studied how [these solutions will perform in clinical settings](https://blog.google/technology/health/artificial-intelligence-breast-cancer-screening/).